 We’ve all been there—hands occupied with dishes, bags of groceries, or baskets of laundry.
 Then the doorbell rings.
 Or you need more light in the kitchen.
 Or you want to skip ahead to a new song on your Spotify playlist.
 It's in these moments when you could use a quick helping hand.
 Wouldn't it be great to simply tell your home to handle the task and have it carry out your wishes?
 Thanks to the availability of a wide variety of voice-controllable devices, controlling your home completely hands-free is entirely possible.Voice Control – Gaining Momentum

-It’s not only possible; it’s becoming increasingly popular, with voice assistant technologies like Amazon Alexa marking the genesis of the voice control craze.
+It’s not only possible; it’s becoming increasingly popular.
+With voice assistant technologies like Amazon Alexa and Google Home marking the genesis of the voice control craze.